2.2 Summary of Material accounting policies

 - the asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and

 Financial assets at FVTPL: These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognized in profit or loss.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.

 Financial assets at amortised cost: These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
-Any gain or loss on derecognition is recognized in profit or loss.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.

 Equity investments at FVOCI: These assets are subsequently measured at fair value.
-Dividends are recognized as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognized in OCI and are not reclassified to profit or loss.
+Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCI and are not reclassified to profit or loss.

 Financial liabilities: